-The City held five Public Hearings/ Meetings during the drafting of its 2017 Annual Action Plan, one on November 14, 2016 and the others on May 9th, 18th, 24th and June 28th of 2017.
-The comments from these meetings can be found below.
+The City held five Public Hearings/ Meetings during the drafting of its 2017 Annual Action Plan, one on November 14, 2016 and the others on May 9th, 18th, 24th and June 28thof 2017.
 The City also held one Technical Assistance meeting for potential CDBG subrecipients on November 18, 2016.
-Legal Notices were published in the Observer on November 6th and 10th, 2016, April 21st and 23rd and June 16th and 18th to announce the public hearing and comment period.
-A DRAFT Annual Action Plan was posted on June 15th and was also available in the Planning office, City Clerk's office and the public library.
+Legal Notices were published in the Observer on November 6th and 10th, 2016, April 21st and 23rd and June 16th and 18th, 2017 to announce the public hearing and comment period.
+A draft Annual Action Plan was posted on June 16th and was also available in the Planning office, City Clerk's office and the public library.